babblevoice/projectrtp/README.md

 # ProjectRTP

-A simple RTP server which offers functionality to process RTP data streams and mix them.
-Channels will be able to be mixed with other channels or local functions like recording or file playback.
-Instructions to create and manipulate RTP streams via a TCP connection (control connection).
-Enabling the ability to have 1 SIP/control server to manage multiple RTP servers to increase scalability of the system.
+An RTP server which offers functionality to process RTP data streams and mix them.
+Channels are be able to be mixed with other channels or local functions like recording or file playback.
+The core processing is done in a node addon and written in C++.
+ProjectRTP is designed to be scalable.
+Multiple RTP servers can communicate back to a main server to allow RTP functions to scale up.

 ProjectRTP is designed to provide all the functions required for a PBX, including channel bridging, recording, playback and all the functions required for IVR.